formix/infernal-engine/README.md

 # Final Note

 I think this is the further I could go in term of inference engine using pure JavaScript syntax.
-Doing a first order inference engine woudl involve creating a special purpose language.
+Doing a first order inference engine would involve creating a special purpose language.
 That would require a transpiler to parse that syntax and make it JavaScript.
 Honestly, I don't know what would be the interest other than doing pure research.
 I also doubt that a JavaScript